Donkey Kong Bananza: Story

 Bananzas story came from the concept of levels guiding the player downward, as Takahashi decided that aiming underground would be the characters' motivation.
 Bananzas characters seek to reach the Banandium Root, which EPD conceived as the source of the world's energy.
 They used banana as a root for objects which draw energy from the Banandium Root.
 This extended to the title, a pun on the words banana and bonanza.
 As EPD discussed the opening sequence, which depicts a gold rush, they felt bonanza was an appropriate descriptor and realized it could easily be combined with banana.
 Tanaka thought the title perfectly described a game about digging up bananas.

 Motokura decided that a mining company would be a suitable antagonist, leading to the creation of Void Kong and his subordinates.
 EPD provided background information on loading screens to flesh out the characters and world.
 EPD focused on VoidCo. before determining whether characters from previous Donkey Kong games should appear.
 In a plot twist, King K. Rool, the antagonist of the Rare Donkey Kong games, replaces Void Kong as the antagonist; it was his first appearance in a Donkey Kong game since DK: Jungle Climber (2007) and provided an in-universe explanation for his absence.
 Character inclusions sparked debate, though Motokura mandated that Cranky Kong, a character he enjoys, be included.

 Early in development, EPD decided that another character would accompany Donkey Kong.
 Though one developer suggested Pauline, no character was specified in the software design description.
 Motokura recalled that the team revisited the idea when implementing Donkey Kong's zebra transformation.
-A composer, Naoto Kubo, wrote music for the transformation sequence, and the team decided to turn it into a song that Pauline—who had been established as a singer in Super Mario Odyssey—could perform.
+Naoto Kubo composed music for the transformation sequence, which the team decided to turn into a song that Pauline— established as a singer in Super Mario Odyssey—could perform.
 EPD used Pauline as a human guide who could explain concepts to the player, and Motokura and Takahashi credited her inclusion with helping many of their ideas take form.

 In contrast to her previous appearances as an adult, Pauline is depicted as a 13-year-old girl.
 Takahashi felt Pauline riding on Donkey Kong's back would look more natural if she was a girl, and that it allowed for the inclusion of a character who existing fans knew while intriguing new players.
 He said that 13 is the age when children begin to worry about their futures, so Pauline being a girl also provided a direction for the story; Motokura said she was a character to which players could relate.
 The in-universe reason for the age discrepancy is not explained, as EPD wanted to leave it to fans' imagination.
 Following Bananzas release, debates ensued over whether it was a prequel or sequel to Odyssey.